 There are two types of sales rep positions: inside sales and field sales.
-Inside sales positions do not involve much (if any) travel; sales calls to potential customers are made over the phone.
+Inside sales positions do not involve much, if any, travel, as sales calls to potential customers are made over the phone.
 Field sales positions require frequent travel throughout a designated territory, as representatives visit retail locations in person to sell products or provide training related to their product lines.

-Pet product sales representatives can specialize in selling their designated products to a particular type of vendor, such as veterinary clinics, pet store chains, or major trade shows.
-Others specialize in products for a specific species such as dogs, cats, or horses.
+Pet product sales representatives may also specialize in selling their designated products to a particular type of vendor, such as veterinary clinics, pet store chains, or major trade shows.
+Others may specialize in products for a specific species such as dogs, cats, or horses.

-Successful sales representatives have the potential to move up into a regional sales manager position.
-Sales managers are responsible for supervising the sales team and providing training and support to the reps.
+Successful sales representatives also have the potential to move up into a regional sales manager position, where they are responsible for supervising the sales team and providing training and support to sales representatives.

-Compensation for pet product sales representatives can be based on commission, salary, or a combination of the two.
-Generally, product reps also benefit from some type of bonus system to reward outstanding performance when they achieve a certain sales milestones.
+Compensation in this profession may be based on commission, salary, or a combination of the two.
+Generally, product representatives benefit from some type of bonus system to reward outstanding performance when they achieve certain sales milestones.

 Those individuals working in field sales often receive additional compensation and benefits such as paid travel expenses, use of a company car, and an expense account for entertaining clients.